 - Relatives – If you feel comfortable, reach out to your extended family.
 Let them know you are interested in connecting and learning more about your heritage.
 If the family route doesn’t work, know that your tribe has other opportunities to connect.

 - Internet – A lot of tribes have official tribal websites where you can at least find a phone number to their tribal office.
+Here is the website for the Mescalero Apache: https://mescaleroapachetribe.com and for the Navajo Nation: https://www.navajo-nsn.gov.
 Give them a call.
 Most tribes have someone who can answer some questions for you.
 Ask for youth events like; language classes, youth groups, community gatherings, in-school or after-school programs, elder lead groups, pow-wow/ dance groups, or anything else you could get involved in.